noinarisak/okta-terraformer-demo/README.md

 # Okta :heart: Terraformer

 Simple demos showcasing Okta and Terraformer( Reverse Terraform).
-The intended audience for this repo are for practitioners who are new to `Terraform` but familiar with Okta.
-Please review this [introduction on Terraform](https://www.terraform.io/intro/index.html) and of course more info on [Okta](https://developer.okta.com/).
+The intended audience for this repo are for practitioners who are familiar with `Terraform` and Okta.
+Please review this [introduction on Terraform](https://www.terraform.io/intro/index.html) and of course more info on [Okta](https://developer.okta.com/) if you are not.
+My other [Okta Terraform Demo](https://github.com/noinarisak/okta-terraform-demo) is quick walk-through to get you started.

 ## Table of Contents